Table of Contents

 Due Days: The Due Days will determine the number of days between the selected "Due Day" and when the invoice amount is due.

 Grace Days: The Grace Days determine how many days after the due day will be granted until non-payment renders the account delinquent.

 Auto Pay Days: The Auto-Pay Days determines the day of the month the instance will run against the payment information provided by the customer.

 Print Invoice: The print invoice toggle will automatically send generated invoices to be printed.

 Invoice Day: The Invoice Day field allows you to set a specific day to generate the invoices every month.
 If the Invoice Day is blank, the invoice day will be the same as the Billing Day.
 If it is set to the same number as the Billing Day, then the Invoice and Billing Days will be staggered by a month.

 Auto Pay Day: The Auto-Pay day determines whether the Auto Pay Days selected earlier will be based on the bill day, or the invoice day.

 Due Day: The Due Day determines whether the Due Days selected earlier will be based on the bill day, or the invoice day.

 Months to Bill: This sets the number of months to bill for this billing default.
 What this means is that each time billing runs, it will run for X months and then not run again until the X months have passed.
 This settings should not be used with recurring services that have a multi-month billing scheme.

-Days of Delinquency For Status Switch: This settings determines the number of days allowed until the status on the account changes automatically.
+Days of Delinquency For Status Switch: This settings determines the number of days an invoice can remain delinquent on an account until the status on the account changes automatically.